freedomofpress/securedrop/docs/install.md

 git clone https://github.com/freedomofpress/securedrop.git
 ```

+Before proceeding, verify the signed git tag for this release.

+First, download the *Freedom of the Press Foundation Master Signing Key* and verify the fingerprint.

+    gpg --keyserver pool.sks-keyservers.net --recv-key B89A29DB2128160B8E4B1B4CBADDE0C7FC9F6818
+    gpg --fingerprint B89A29DB2128160B8E4B1B4CBADDE0C7FC9F6818

+The Freedom of the Press Foundation Master Signing Key should have a fingerprint of "B89A 29DB 2128 160B 8E4B  1B4C BADD E0C7 FC9F 6818".
+If the fingerprint does not match, fingerprint verification has failed and you *should not* proceed with the installation.
+If this happens, please contact us at securedrop@freedom.press.

+Verify that the current release tag was signed with the master signing key.

+    cd securedrop/
+    git checkout 0.3
+    git tag -v 0.3

+You should see 'Good signature from "Freedom of the Press Foundation Master Signing Key"' in the output of `git tag`.
+If you do not, signature verification has failed and you *should not* proceed with the installation.
+If this happens, please contact us at securedrop@freedom.press.

 ### Passphrase Database

 We provide a KeePassX password database template to make it easier for admins and journalists to generate strong, unique passphrases and store the securely.
 Once you have set up Tails with persistence and have cloned the repo, you can set up your personal password database using this template.